dan-veltri/ace-intro-to-deep-learning/README.md

 Example files are located in: `/home/bcbb_teaching_files/intro_deep_learning/`

 NOTE: I suggest you either clone this GitHub repo or copy the HPC files to a folder in your local home directory!
 Please do not modify the python scripts in the course directory above.
+Normally, you would want to create your own conda environment with the specific packages you need for your own work - for those using the HPC for the class we will use a shared environment so we cut down on the number of redundant file copies.

 #### Activate the conda environment so we can use Tensorflow and Keras on the HPC:

-#### First log into the HPC and check that you have `conda` available to you by typing:
+##### First log into the HPC and check that you have `conda` available to you by typing:
 `which conda`

-#### *If nothing is returned* you need to initialize conda for your environment:
+##### *If nothing is returned* you need to initialize conda for your environment:
 `/biocompace/condabin/conda init bash` (now log out and back in again and hopefully `conda` should be available to you)

 #### Once you have `conda` available to you type: